opf/openproject/docs/faq/README.md

 If you want to run OpenProject on your own server, the OpenProject Enterprise on-premises edition is the right option.
 Have you already installed the [OpenProject Community edition](https://www.openproject.org/download-and-installation/)?
 If yes, you can request a trial license for the OpenProject Enterprise on-premises edition by clicking on the button "Free trial license" [here](https://www.openproject.org/de/enterprise-edition/) and test the Enterprise on-premises edition for 14 days for free.

-### Can I have some users with premium features and some without?
+### Can I have some users with Enterprise add-ons and some without?
-As the Enterprise premium features affect the whole instance (e.g. with Agile Boards and project custom fields) it's not possible to upgrade only some users.
+As the Enterprise Enterprise add-ons affect the whole instance (e.g. with Agile Boards and project custom fields) it's not possible to upgrade only some users.

 ### What are the system requirements?